-Production versions were built by Martin Moulet and had a 50cc engine (proably a Martinet) and weighed 75lbs.
+Production versions were built by Martin Moulet fitted with a 50cc Martinet engine, and weighed 75lbs.
 It was even available with a sidecar!

-The tiny machine was marketed in Japan, America and Europe, In Japan, it was built under licence by Hirano.
+The tiny machine was marketed in America and Europe, and was built in Japan under licence by Hirano.
 It was advertised in America as an accessory for motorhomes.

 It is mentioned that AVOL built a prototype.